My Advice for a Beginner/New House Plant Parent

 Start with one or two relatively cheap and easy to get plants and learn how to care for them properly.
 Taking the time to research a plant and its unique care requirements before you make the purchase is the way to go!
 This way your initial experience with house plants will likely be a more positive and rewarding one.
 Nothing like the disappointment of buying an expensive house plant and killing it in a week!
 EEK!

 Don't rush out and purchase 100 houseplants at once.
 Grow your collection slowly and learn to enjoy the process!
 It is also a good way to figure out if you actually have the time (and energy) to spend on caring for them.
-House plant ownership can become overwhelming VERY quickly, you want it to remain a hobby because when it becomes a chore... it's no fun anymore!
+House plant ownership can become overwhelming VERY quickly.
+You want it to remain a hobby because when it becomes a chore... it's no fun anymore!

 Buy the plants you LOVE, not the plants that are trendy.
-This is in my opinion one of the best piece of advice I wish I was given when I started out.
+This is in my opinion one of the most important pieces of advice I wish I was given when I started out.
 It almost always leads to regret.
 Trends can consume us SO quickly.
 I can't even tell you how many times I have rushed out to purchase a plant, simply because it is a 'new release' or 'popular' and then regretted it later.
 Buy plants that make YOU happy, because in the end it's you who will be looking at them all the time and your wallet that takes the hit!

 When interacting with others in the plant community, don't be scammy!
 Speaking from experience here, there is nothing worse or more annoying than being nagged or almost begged for 'free or reasonably priced' cuttings or plants.
 A lot of people believe that just because people have large plants or a lot of one type of plant, that they should just cut it up and share it around because it didn't cost them anything right?
 Wrong!
 People spend a lot of time and effort into propagating & growing their plants and deserve to be treated with a bit of respect for it.